dashingzombie/insectclassifiers/index.md

 #### Discussion

-Data Dependency: Accuracy depends on dataset quality.
+>Data Dependency: Accuracy depends on dataset quality.
+Improving the dataset with a higher volume and better quality images will make a difference as model's preprocessing was not consistenly removing background in its entirety.
+>
-Processing Time: Current implementation is computationally intensive.
+>Processing Time: Current implementation is computationally intensive.
-Environmental Sensitivity: Models may struggle with extreme conditions.
-Anatomy Complexity: Complex structures pose challenges.
+>
+>Anatomy Complexity: Capturing the intricate and fine texture of insect anatomy pose a challenge for the model.
+>
+>